wmde/wikibase-release-pipeline/docs/images/wikibase/README.md

 The same values are also exposed through the Action API metadata endpoint: `/w/api.php?action=query&meta=wikibasesuite&wbsprop=versions&format=json`

+When Wikimedia login is enabled, its aggregate linked-user count is exposed through the public metrics endpoint: `/w/api.php?action=query&meta=wikibasesuite&wbsprop=publicmetrics&format=json`.
+The `publicmetrics` object is empty when Wikimedia login is not enabled.

 ## Releases

 Official releases of this image can be found on [Docker Hub wikibase/wikibase](https://hub.docker.com/r/wikibase/wikibase).